carpentries-incubator/high-dimensional-stats-r/_extras/data.md

 - colData(data): individual cell-level information
   - tissue: tissue type
   - group #: group number
-  - total mRNA mol:
+  - total mRNA mol: total number of observed mRNA molecules corresponding to this cell's unique barcode identifier
-  - well:
+    - well: the well that this cell's cDNA was stored in during processing
-  - sex: sex
+  - sex: sex of the donor animal
-  - age: age
+  - age: age of the donor animal
-  - diameter:
+  - diameter: estimated cell diameter
   - cell_id: cell identifier
-  - level1class:
+  - level1class: a cluster label identified using a mix of computational techniques and manual annotation
-  - level2class:
+  - level2class: a cluster label identified using a mix of computational techniques and manual annotation
-  - sizeFactor:
+  - sizeFactor:   estimate size factor calculated for scaling normalisation using (e.g., **`scran`**).

 {% include links.md %}